aisuzuki/module-test/README.md

 (The optional feature that invalidate signature after set period is not implemented in this version)

 #### Flow of token transfer using TokenTransferModule
 Alice wants to send tokens to Bob from her wallet.
-She pre-approve by signing the transfer transaction, and send the signature with Bob's address and amount to Bob.
-Bob then interact TokenTransferModule to send transaction with given signature on behalf of Alice.
+She pre-approves the token transfer by signing, and send the signature with amount to Bob.
+Bob then interacts TokenTransferModule contract to send transaction with given signature on behalf of Alice.
 Bob will pay for the transaction fee.

 ```mermaid
 sequenceDiagram